Nathaaaan/Quichta420-JEE/README.md

       - username = root
       - password = root

+3) implement the database
+      - still in service and database
+      - right click on "jdbc/derby://localhost:1527/jeedb
+      - click on execute command
+      - copy all the create and insert from scriptjee.sql and execute it

 2) inside the java code you can use the model BD.
 To create a new connection just have to do
       - import Model.DB
       - import java.sql.connection